PBF Energy Inc. [PBF] stock Upgrade by Wells Fargo analyst, price target now $57

 PBF stock trade performance evaluation

-PBF Energy Inc. [PBF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.34.
-With this latest performance, PBF shares dropped by -25.91% in over the last four-week period, additionally plugging by 50.71% over the last 6 months – not to mention a rise of 152.58% in the past year of trading.
+PBF Energy Inc. [PBF] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.77.
+With this latest performance, PBF shares dropped by -7.87% in over the last four-week period, additionally plugging by 96.99% over the last 6 months – not to mention a rise of 231.36% in the past year of trading.

 PBF Energy Inc. [PBF]: An insightful look at the core fundamentals